nesterovsky-bros/angular1-es6-with-decorators/README.md

 <h1>angular1-es6-with-decorators</h1>

-<p>An example of angular 1.x application written in ES 2015 with decorators that resemble angular 2.</p>
+<p>An example of angular 1.x application written in ES 2015 (modern javascript) with decorators that resemble angular 2.</p>

 <p>Angular 2 is already available though there are a lot of code and libraries that are still in Angular 1.x.
 Here we outline a transition path from Angular 1.x to Angular 2.